jonholdship/dimensions/README.md

 # dimensions
 Dimensions game in progress

-I'm thinking we name all functions and classes with captial letters and all variables internal to a class in all lowercase.
-That will help with things like where we have an instance of the Player class called player.

 There's now a Character class with basic movement controls for enemies and player.

 It would be useful to do the tile check with a target position rather than just a little ahead as the player can jump through floors at the moment.